 Product manager involvement: moving the responsibility for threat assessments and security reviews to Product Management, making security part of their product (like we always preach) but letting them do the risk assessments and discuss with the Product Owners the prioritisation (something I never do).
 But see my point above, we still need to be close to Product, just not in the middle of it.

 Awareness training: moving away from the generic “policy” mandatory training and doing role-focused training, giving each team the knowledge and tools they know to do security - not just to follow the rules.
 Train them on how to do threat analysis, risk assessments, manage vulnerabilities and how to use the tools that the organisation has invested in.

-Table top exercises: we have done paper exercises to simulate attacks and crisis management, however modeling after a D&D game may be the way to go to get people really engaged and after all, as Flee says, everyone loves D&D - even if they do not yet know it :-)
+Table top exercises: we have done paper exercises to simulate attacks and crisis management, however modelling after a D&D game may be the way to go to get people really engaged and after all, as Flee says, everyone loves D&D - even if they do not yet know it :-)

 Security people are not the smartest.
-Security people get it wrong: we seem to be at the center of the universe, hiding behind the disguise of consultants and advisors when we really are the gatekeepers/cops.
+Security people get it wrong: we seem to be at the centre of the universe, hiding behind the disguise of consultants and advisors when we really are the gatekeepers/cops.
 People humour us as a necessary evil, but really are happy to see our back and get on with their work.
-We are neither the smarter kids on the block and can also do mistakes, so stop pretending - letting the other teams do security makes the organisation take better security decissions.
+We are neither the smarter kids on the block and can also do mistakes, so stop pretending - letting the other teams do security makes the organisation take better security decisions.